patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/DEMON_Armbian_HDMI_Boot_Screen/DEMON_HDMI_Boot_Screen_Install.md

 sudo cp ~/bootsplash.armbian /usr/lib/firmware/bootsplash.armbian
 ```

 Once that's done its time update the system to use it.
+Your pi will run a load of commands that will scroll & there'll be a small wait at the end as it finishes.
 ```
 sudo update-initramfs -v -u
 ```
-Your pi will run a load of commands that will scroll & there'll be a small wait at the end as it finishes.
-Once finished it's time to reboot the pi to use the new boot screen!
+It's time to reboot the pi to use the new boot screen!

 ```
 sudo reboot Now